Learning the Boundary of Solvability: Aligning LLMs to Detect Unsolvable Problems: Appendix

 We implement our training pipeline using the \texttt{verl} (HybridFlow) framework and vllm engine~\citep{sheng2025hybridflow, kwon2023efficient}, which supports efficient reinforcement learning.
 The specific hyperparameters used for Group Relative Policy Optimization (GRPO) are detailed in Table~\ref{tab:hyperparameters}.
 We set the group size $G$ (denoted as \texttt{rollout.n} in \texttt{verl}) to 12.
 Notably, we explicitly set \texttt{use\_kl\_loss=False}, meaning the KL divergence penalty term was disabled during optimization, relying instead on the probability ratio clipping to maintain policy stability.

 We differentiate the batch size for Qwen3-1.7B and Qwen3-4B to accommodate their respective memory footprints.
 Specifically, the 1.7B model utilizes a larger batch size ($32 \times 12$) compared to the 4B model ($14 \times 12$).
 This adjustment balances the computational overhead, resulting in comparable training speeds for both architectures; typically, completing 120 training steps requires approximately one day on our 8 $\times$ NVIDIA A100 GPU cluster.
+Constrained by GPU resources, we conducted a single training run for the main experiments and report results using mean@8 for AIME and mean@4 for the remaining benchmarks.
+Throughout the training process, we observed a stable increase in both Solvable Accuracy and Unsolvable Detection Rate.

+To further analyze the training dynamics, Figure~\ref{fig:token_trend} illustrates the evolution of the average response token length throughout the training process.
+We observe a general upward trend for both models, indicating that the RL alignment encourages the generation of more comprehensive reasoning chains (longer CoT) to distinguish solvability.
+The Qwen3-4B model exhibits higher volatility (indicated by the wider shaded area) compared to the 1.7B model, suggesting more aggressive exploration within the solution space.

+To explicitly guide the model's decision-making, we append specific instructions to the system prompt.
+For \textbf{unsolvable detection}, the instruction is: ``\textit{If you believe the problem is unsolvable, please output \texttt{\textbackslash boxed\{unsolvable\}} at the end.}'' For \textbf{capability calibration} (refusal), the instruction is: ``\textit{If your chain of thought is still confused after prolonged reasoning and you are likely to get the answer wrong, please provide the final output \texttt{\textbackslash boxed\{Beyond my capabilities\}}.}''.
+We rely on these predefined output formats to programmatically extract and classify the model's final response.